dart-lang/site-www/src/tools/pub/cmd/pub-uploader.md

 {{site.alert.warning}}
   The `dart pub uploader` command is _deprecated_ and will be removed in Dart 2.17.
+And will stop working for earlier versions too.
 Package owners can manage uploaders using the admin page on pub.dev:
   `https://pub.dev/packages/<package>/admin`.
 {{site.alert.end}}